outragedpinkracoon/vim_notes/vim-notes.md

 run emacs in terminal mode: emacs . -nw short for --no-window-system

 ### Puts
-p - pastes the contents of the buffer below the line that the cursor is on
+p - pastes the contents of the buffer
+If it’s a char, it’s pastes after the next char, if it’s a line, it’s after the next line and so on.

 ### Replace
 r + character - replaces the character that the cursor is on